RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

   - Comprehensive documentation and examples

 ### Upcoming Work
+- Implement authentication middleware to secure the API
+- Add database integration for persistent storage
+- Implement real-time updates using WebSockets
+- Create integration tests for the API endpoints
+- Add monitoring and logging for production use
 - Enhance the backtesting framework with visualization tools for equity curves and drawdowns
 - Implement Monte Carlo simulation for strategy robustness testing
 - Create parameter optimization framework for backtesting